Home · water-heater

 1. Shutoff Valves Not Fully Opened

 This is the #1 most common cause.
 After installation work, the cold water inlet valve or hot water outlet valve on your water heater may not have been fully reopened.
 Even a quarter-turn closed can dramatically reduce flow.
+A partially closed shut-off valve can cause a noticeable drop in water pressure after adding an expansion tank 3.

 How to check: